RafeekAbadeer/Portfolio/readme.md

 ## Summary of Findings

-> Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.
-After analyzing the dataset, I have found the following:

 I found relationship between duration and age, Longer trip durations are associated with younger users.
 I discovered also an interesting relation between trip start time and durations. whenever durations exceeds a specific threshold, users tend to weight to the next morning to end the trip rather than ending it late at night.
 I have also found less than expected numbers on Feb 13t, it turned out that there was a winter storm on that day.